The end of a relationship or divorce

 - One in four Australians reported feeling lonely each week

-- Higher levels of loneliness are associated with higher levels of social interaction anxiety, less social interaction, poorer psychological wellbeing and poorer quality of life
+- Higher levels of loneliness are associated with higher levels of social interaction anxiety, less social interaction, lower psychological wellbeing and poorer quality of life

 Why are we lonely and isolated?

 There are many reasons why loneliness is a growing issue in our communities.
 The research identifies that the experience of loneliness is highest amongst the 16 to 25 age group.
-In a world of increased connection through technology, we are ironically becoming more isolated and emotionally lonely than ever before with people becoming trapped in patterns or systems and only responding to the system, which offer the most visual and emotional simulation and does not necessarily demand much at the user’s end.
+In a world of increased connectivity through technology, younger people are ironically becoming more isolated and emotionally lonely than ever before.
+They are becoming trapped in patterns or systems and only responding to the system, which offers the most visual and emotional stimulation.
+Unfortunately, this doesn’t necessarily demand much at the user’s end.

-Depending on ‘fake friendships’ cultivated on social media, may lack any real meaningful emotional bonds, creating a level of disconnection and increasing social anxiety and decreasing social skills.
-The changes in our working and family lives that build distance into our days by commuting and living far away from friends and families, may also contribute to isolation and the breakdown of familiarity.
+Depending on ‘fake friendships’ cultivated on social media, may lack any real, meaningful emotional bonds, creating a level of disconnection and increasing social anxiety and decreasing social skills.
+The changes in our working and family lives that build distance into our days by commuting and living far away from friends and families may also contribute to isolation and the breakdown of familiarity.
 We are selecting to remain single and live on our own.
-Increasingly, people are continuing to work full time or part time as they age rather than automatically retiring at a particular age, this can also result in friendships and relationships been put on hold and time with family and grandchildren delayed.
+People are increasingly continuing to work full-time or part-time as they age rather than automatically retiring at a particular age.
+This can result in friendships and relationships being put on hold and time with family and grandchildren delayed.

 Many symptoms of loneliness and isolation are similar to grief and loss.
-Some symptoms you may be experiencing are:
+Some signs you may be experiencing are:

 - Social anxiety

-- Disordered eating patterns (eating too much or to little, eating take away rather than cooking for yourself)
+- Disordered eating patterns (eating too much or too little or consuming fast foods rather than cooking for yourself)